 Absent clear error, our determination of the applicable LIBOR levels and our calculation of the class coupons for the Floating Rate and Inverse Floating Rate Classes for each Accrual Period will be final and binding.
 You can get the class coupons for the current and all preceding Accrual Periods from our internet website or from our Investor Inquiry Department.
 Our method for determining LIBOR is subject to modification as necessary to reflect technological and market changes.

-Holders of PO Classes will not receive interest payments.
+Holders of PO Classes and Call Classes of CPCs will not receive interest payments.

-Unless otherwise provided in the applicable supplement, interest will accrue on the principal or notional principal amount of a Pass-Through Certificate as determined by its Class Factor for the month preceding the Payment Date.
+Interest will accrue on the principal or notional principal amount of a Pass-Through Certificate as determined by its Class Factor for: